for Sunday 8th May 1966

 The band started life as the Art Wood Combo: Reg Dunnage (drm); Derek Griffith (gtr); Jon Lord (kbd); Malcolm Pool (bss); Art Wood (vcl).
 When drummer Keef Hartley replaced Dunnage, they became the Artwoods.

-Brothers Ron and Art Wood (who sadly died in November 2006) briefly combined their bands' names as the Artbirds (see Fab Forty 241065).
+Brothers Ron and Art Wood briefly combined their bands' names as the Artbirds (see Fab Forty 241065).

 DJ Climbers: